A prototype reactor-antineutrino detector based on $^6$Li-doped pulse-shaping-discriminating plastic scintillator

-The results for all selections are encouraging and can be expected to improve significantly for larger detectors.
-The ROADSTR prototype is predicted to have IBD sensitivity even at this scale.
-At larger scale, vetos tagging neutron-induced background via prompt and delayed PSD would be more effective, and neutron capture and signal efficiency would improve.
-The simple topological selections implemented here point to good potential for further background reduction.
-In particular, the efficiency of selections based on geometry should improve rapidly with detector size as more energy from annihilation $\gamma$~rays is contained and more sophisticated algorithms to identify those specific depositions are under development.
+The results for all selections are encouraging and can be expected to improve for larger detectors.
+At larger scale, vetos tagging neutron-induced background via prompt and delayed PSD would be more effective, and as already noted neutron capture efficiency would improve.
+The simple topological selections implemented here also have potential for improvement.
+In particular, the efficiency of selections based on geometry should improve with detector size as more energy from annihilation $\gamma$~rays is contained and more sophisticated algorithms to identify those specific depositions are under development.
 Such selections would also benefit from full 3D segmentation~\cite{Haghighat:2018mve}.

-The IBD neutron capture efficiency on $^6$Li is calculated to be 68\%.
-Examining the IBD efficiency values in Table~\ref{tab_IBDlike} highlights the more restrictive nature of the topological selections applied during the analysis.
-The IBD interaction rate in the detector for the hypothetical deployment at a standoff of 25~m from a reactor with a thermal power of 2900-MW$_{th}$ is also presented in Table~\ref{tab_IBDlike}.
-After applying the analysis cuts, including separation and PSD criteria, the neutron capture efficiency is reduced to 42\%, before incorporating additional topological selections.
-As with the prompt topological selections, a larger detector will increase this component: an IBD neutron capture efficiency of 85\% is predicted for EJ-299-50 scintillator.